DeepLcom/deepl-php/README.md

 ### Listing available languages

-You can request the list of languages supported by DeepL Translator for text and documents using the `getSourceLanguages()` and `getTargetLanguages()` functions.
+You can request the list of languages supported by DeepL API for text and documents using the `getSourceLanguages()` and `getTargetLanguages()` functions.
 They both return an array of `Language` objects.